phel-lang/phel-lang/doc/content/documentation/master/php-interop.md

 (php/-> property)
 ```

 Calls a method or property on a PHP object.
-Both _methodname_ and _property_ must symbols and can not be a evaluated value.
+Both `methodname` and `property` must be symbols and can not be a evaluated value.

 ```phel
 (ns my\module